-- a) Fails more than half of the modules examined during the academic year. - b) Fails in the supplementary examination of any repeated module(s). - c) Fails in the module(s) carried forward. - d) A student who scores less than a minimum coursework of a particular module(s). - e) Fails to attain 80% class attendance in every module in a particular semester. - f) A student shall only repeat the respective semester(s) in which his/her failed module falls.
+- a) Fails more than half of the modules examined in a particular semester. - b) Fails in the supplementary examination of any repeated module(s). - c) Fails in the module(s) carried forward. - d) Scores less than a minimum coursework or semester examination of a particular module(s). - e) Fails to attain 80% class attendance in every module in a particular semester. - f) A student shall only repeat the respective semester(s) in which his/her failed module falls. - g) Fails any supplementary examination.

-2.25 Maximum Registration Periods for various programmes
+2.28 Maximum Registration Periods for Various Programmes

-a) The maximum periods of registration for various programmes allowed for Repeating Semester are indicated in Table 2.4.
+The maximum periods of registration for various programmes allowed for Repeating Semester are indicated in Table 2.12.

-Table 2.4.
-Maximum Registration Periods allowed for Repeating Semester b) A student who, for various reasons, cannot complete his/her studies within the maximum period of registration indicated in Section 2.25 (a) may have his/her registration cancelled and may have to re-apply for fresh admission if he/she still meets the admission requirements.
+Table 2.12: Maximum Registration Periods allowed for Repeating Semester b) A student who, for various reasons, cannot complete his/her studies within the maximum period of registration indicated in Section 2.28 (a) may have his/her registration cancelled and may have to re-apply for fresh admission if he/she still meets the admission requirements.